 - Place all needles, syringes, and other sharp objects into a sharps container.
 This will be provided by the Pharmacy if you are prescribed an injectable medication. - Contact local waste pickup services for their policy on sharps container pickup.
-You can also review the following organizations websites for additional information:
+You can also check the following websites for additional information: